 Grilling doesn’t have to be stressful—it can be easy and fun with the right ingredient!
-My all-time favorite vegetable to grill is the Creamer potato.
-Grilling Creamer potatoes is so simple because you don’t have to wash or peel them, and they’re evenly sized to cook perfectly every time.
-Here are some of my best grilling tips on everything on how to properly grease your grill to how to cook your potatoes to perfection, every time.
+My all-time favorite vegetable to grill is the little potato.
+Grilling little potatoes is so simple because you don’t have to wash or peel them, and they’re evenly sized to cook perfectly every time.
+Here are some of my best grilling tips on everything from how to properly grease your grill to how to cook your potatoes to perfection, every time.

 There are three main ways to cook Little potatoes on the grill, you can either:

 - Cook in a baking pan on the grill